bbssppllvv/apple-docs-mcp-server/README.md

 **Fast and local:** All documents are processed on your machine.
 Search results appear instantly without API calls.

-**Always current:** Includes the latest APIs and frameworks for all Apple platforms with complete WWDC 2025 content.
+**Always current:** Includes the latest APIs and frameworks for all Apple platforms with complete WWDC 2025 content, including new technologies like Liquid Glass API and Foundation Models Framework.

 ## Troubleshooting